 It would be a serious security exposure if someone were to access the answers to challenge questions.
 There is no option within Powertech Password Self Help for IBM i to view the user’s answers; only the user can see them.
 Furthermore, the answers have been encrypted, so viewing the answers file provides no information.

 A user-friendly web interface allows users to reset their passwords quickly and easily.
 There are only a few easy-to-follow steps for a user to reset their password using Powertech Password Self Help for IBM i:

 - Sign on as yourself and reset your password

 Once a user has disabled their profile—systems typically disable them after three invalid sign on attempts—they are presented with a screen which requests their profile and reason for the reset.
 If they have already been registered in Powertech Password Self Help for IBM i and have provided answers to their challenge questions, they will now be presented with those challenge questions.

 Assuming the correct answers are provided, the user can create a new password.

-Password Self Help is a simple application that can provide real return on investment for any business with almost immediate effect.
+Powertech Password Self Help for IBM i is a simple application that can provide real return on investment for any business with almost immediate effect.
 Industry-cited figures estimate each password reset costs around $70, with 20%–50% of all calls to the Help Desk being password-related.
 By empowering users to reset and synchronize their own passwords, the immediate reduction in Help Desk calls more than makes up for its cost.
 The increase in productivity for both the administrator (who previously spent an average of 15 minutesresetting each password), and for the user (who no longer has to sit and wait while their password is reset), enables the company to reclaim the majority of the costs associated with lost productivity.